 Documentation of 2 doses of varicella vaccine given ≥ 4 weeks apart

-History of varicella or herpes zoster verified by a health care practitioner
+History of varicella or herpes zoster verified by a health care professional

 Laboratory confirmation of protective levels of varicella antibodies

-Birth in the US before 1980, except for health care workers and pregnant women
+Birth in the United States before 1980, except for health care workers and pregnant women

 The varicella vaccine is recommended particularly for people who do not have evidence of immunity and are likely to be exposed to or transmit varicella, including the following: